milesj/boost/docs/common.md

 ### `requireModule`

+> requireModule\<T>(path: string): T

-The `requireModule(path: string)` function works in a similar fashion to the native NodeJS `require()`, but also handles files built with Babel or TypeScript, by properly returning the `default` export, and also allowing the expected type to be defined.
+Works in a similar fashion to the native NodeJS `require()`, but also handles files built with Babel or TypeScript, by properly returning the `default` export, and also allowing the expected type to be defined.

 ```ts
 import { requireModule } from '@boost/common';